QUOTES-How world leaders are reacting to Joe Biden's inauguration | Politics

 "We are looking forward to the Biden presidency, with which we will start working immediately in view of our presidency of the G20.
 We have a strong common agenda, ranging from the effective multilateralism that we both want to see ,to climate change, green and digital transition and social inclusion."
 KREMLIN SPOKESMAN DMITRY PESKOV, ON EXTENDING THE NEW START ARMS CONTROL TREATY, SPEAKING TO REPORTERS

 "Russia and its president are in favour of preserving this agreement...
 If our American colleagues will in fact demonstrate a political will to preserve this pact by extending it, this can only be welcomed."
-ISRAELI PRIME MINISTER BENJAMIN NETANYAHU, IN A STATEMENT:
+CANADIAN PRIME MINISTER JUSTIN TRUDEAU, IN A STATEMENT:

+Canada and the United States "will continue this partnership as we fight the global COVID-19 pandemic and support a sustainable economic recovery that will build back better for everyone".
+"We will also work together to advance climate action and clean economic growth, promote inclusion and diversity, and create good middle class jobs and opportunities for our people while contributing to democracy, peace, and security at home and around the world."

 “There are no regrets at the departure of Trump, as he has been the biggest source and sponsor of injustice, violence and extremism in the world and the direct partner of the Israeli occupation in the aggression against our people.”
 “U.S. President Joe Biden must reverse the course of misguided and unjust policies against our people and lay the foundations for security and stability in the region.”